esyede/rakit/packages/docs/data/curl.md

 After the request is executed, this component will always return an `\stdClass` object with properties:

 -   `code` - which will contain the http status code (e.g. `200`)
--   `headers` - which will contain the http response headers
+-   `headers` - which will contain the http response headers (as an array)
 -   `body` - which will contain the response body formatted into an object or array (if possible).
 -   `raw_body` - which will contain the raw response body